tarantool/dr-tarantool/README.md

   - Async queries (event-driven development)
   - Sync queries
   - Ability to use spaces and indexes names (schema loading) in following queries
-  - SELECT, INSERT, DELETE, REPLACE, UPDATE, LUA functions call
+  - SELECT, INSERT, DELETE, REPLACE, UPDATE, UPSERT, LUA functions call

 #### Usage
 Since tarantool database has two completely different versions (1.5 and 1.6), tarantool-perl client is created to be universal, which is able to handle both versions.